alexbhatt/hospital_onset_covid_dashboard/app/content/about.md

 ### Data changes

-Because of variation in reporting on a hospital level, data is subject to change, particularly in the most recent 6 weeks.
+Because of variation in reporting on a hospital level, data is subject to change, particularly in the most recent 3 months.
 This may result in changes to:

++ increases in the total number of linked cases
++ the proportions and distributions of hospital/community onset cases
 + the provider associated with the case
 + the hospital-onset infection category

 ## Data preparation and linkage